Track Non-Alcoholic Drink Swaps to Drink Less Without Feeling Deprived

 Are NA beers really alcohol-free?

-In the U.S., beverages labeled non-alcoholic commonly contain less than 0.5% ABV, so they are very low alcohol but not always zero alcohol source.
+In the U.S., beverages labeled non-alcoholic commonly contain less than 0.5% ABV, so they are very low alcohol but not always zero alcohol ttb alcohol data.
 Log them clearly if trace alcohol matters to your plan.

 Does tracking drink swaps reduce cravings?